snoopconsulting/react-native-maps/README.md

 This is my react-native-maps fork.
 There are many like it but this one is mine.

-And we ( are plannig to have ) cluster support on this one.
+And we ( are planning to have ) cluster support on this one.

 Original README follows: